Rob Liefeld: Criticism and praise

 Liefeld's name has become something of a lightning rod in the industry.
-In an interview, Brian Michael Bendis described the polarization of opinion on Liefeld: "There is a great dichotomy...There's either some great and generous story about [Liefeld] or you will hear some unbelievable thing like, 'How is he not in jail if he did that?'
+In an interview, Brian Michael Bendis described the polarization of opinion on Liefeld: "There is a great dichotomy ...
+There's either some great and generous story about [Liefeld] or you will hear some unbelievable thing like, 'How is he not in jail if he did that?'
 There is no middle ground."

-In interviews, Liefeld has compared himself to other popular artists who experienced meteoric success and acclaim early in their careers but near-pariah status afterwards, such as LeBron James or Britney Spears, who "became vapid in pop music, and perhaps I was nothing more than a vapid comic book artist."
+In interviews, Liefeld has compared himself to other popular figures who experienced meteoric success and acclaim early in their careers but near-pariah status afterwards, such as LeBron James or Britney Spears, who "became vapid in pop music, and perhaps [he] was nothing more than a vapid comic book artist".
 He seems to credit his success to tapping into the zeitgeist: "I'll be the first to tell you that we [the Image collective] were never the best artists.
 We were never the best at anything, but just like a song or a band or whatever, we caught on and we toured rigorously."